Frosendroska/tum-idp/R2-bench/README.md

 *AWS SDK with CRT:* AWS has optimized S3 clients (e.g., in AWS C++ SDK or experimental CRT for Python) that can automatically use multiple threads and connections for a single transfer ￼.
 This can saturate 10+ Gbps links by parallelizing data fetching.

-*Prometheus:* For live metrics of the system
+*Prometheus:* For live metrics of the system under test and better observability.

 ## References (key excerpts)